OSGeo/gdal/doc/source/programs/gdal_pipeline.rst

         $ gdal pipeline ! read in.gpkg ! rasterize --size 1000,1000 ! reproject --dst-crs EPSG:4326 ! write out.tif --overwrite

 .. example::
-   :title: Use an existing pipeline that rasterize and reproject, but change its input file and target CRS, and specify the output file
+   :title: Use an existing pipeline that rasterizes and reprojects, but change its input file and target CRS, and specify the output file

    .. code-block:: bash